-Second, the potential temperature profiles differ between the EBL and the SBL (Fig. 3(b)).
-The sensible heat flux of -10 W m-2 during night leads to a maximum cooling close to the surface in the SBL regime, whereas $\frac{\partial \Theta}{\partial z} \approx 0$ in the EBL regime when the surface fluxes changes sign and are therefore very small.
+Second, the potential temperature profiles differ between the EBL and the SBL (Fig. 3b).
+The sensible heat flux of $-10 W m^{-2}$ during the night leads to a maximum cooling close to the surface in the SBL regime, whereas $\frac{\partial \Theta}{\partial z} \approx 0$ in the EBL regime when the surface fluxes change sign and are therefore very small.

 Finally, the EBL and the SBL also differ in the amount of turbulence in the atmosphere.
-Shortwave heating of the surface during day triggers convective turbulence.
-The EBL still experiences well mixed turbulence, resulting in higher levels of turbulence intensity in comparison to the SBL, with a minor variation in height of TI, TI_x , and TI_y (Fig. 3(c)).
+Shortwave heating of the surface during the day triggers convective turbulence.
+The EBL still experiences well-mixed turbulence, resulting in higher levels of turbulence intensity in comparison to the SBL, with a minor variation in height of TI, TI_x , and TI_y (Fig. 3c).
 At night, radiative cooling of the surface results in negative buoyancy which damps turbulence.
-Therefore, the total turbulence intensity as well as all three individual components of TI are smaller in the SBL regime in comparison to the EBL regime (Fig. 3(c)).
+Therefore, the total turbulence intensity and all three individual components of TI are smaller in the SBL regime in comparison to the EBL regime (Fig. 3c).
 A more detailed description of the diurnal cycle parameters from Fig. 3 is presented in Englberger and Dörnbrack (2018).

 The EBL regime and the SBL regime represent the two atmospheric regimes in the corresponding wind-turbine simulations.
-The wind-turbine simulations are performed with periodic boundary conditions in y-direction and open boundary conditions in x-direction.
-To integrate a turbulent regime in the wind-turbine simulations with open streamwise boundary conditions, a synchronized coupling between the EBL/SBL regime and the wind-turbine simulation is applied.
-Here, the initial fields of

-$\psi = (u, v, w, \Theta')$ (Fig. 3(a) and (b)) at 1800 UTC/0000 UTC are applied as initialization of the corresponding wind-turbine simulation.
-Their horizontal averages are the background fields $\psi_e(z) = (u_e(z), v_e(z), w_e(z), w_e(z), \Theta_e(z))$.
-At each timestep, two dimensional y-z slices represent the upstream values of ψ at the left-most edge of the domain.
-This technique is similar to Kataoka and Mizuno (2002), Naughton et al. (2011), Witha et al. (2014), and Dörenkämper et al. (2015) and has successfully been applied in Englberger and Dörnbrack (2018), where also a more detailed description is provided.
+The wind-turbine simulations are performed with periodic boundary conditions in y direction and open boundary conditions in x direction.
+To integrate a turbulent regime in the wind-turbine simulations with open streamwise boundary conditions, a synchronized coupling between the ABL regime and the wind-turbine simulation is applied.
+Here, the initial fields of $\psi = (u, v, w, \Theta')$ (Fig. 3a and b) at 18:00 or 00:00 UTC are applied as initialization of the corresponding wind-turbine simulation.
+Their horizontal averages are the background fields $\psi_e(z) = (u_e(z), v_e(z), w_e(z), \Theta_e(z)).$ At each time step, two dimensional y-z slices represent the upstream values of ψ at the leftmost edge of the domain.
+This technique is similar to those used in Kataoka and Mizuno (2002), Naughton et al. (2011), Witha et al. (2014), and